 To be fair, Shopify is not exactly the cheapest platform on the market.
 You might find other solutions, such as plugins, to build an e-commerce website.
 However, you won’t get such an extensive package.
 To me personally, it is definitely worth spending a few dollars more on a great platform instead of investing the time and nerves to develop anything myself.

-Steps of How to Set up a Shopify Store
+6 Steps to Set up Your Shopify Store in 25 Minutes

-If you are at the very beginning you are probably overwhelmed, thinking that this is a huuuge thing and it’s going to be super complicated to set up an e-commerce website.
+If you are at the very beginning you are probably overwhelmed, thinking that this is a huge thing and it’s going to be super complicated to build a Shopify store.

 Let me tell you: It is not!
 Creating a Shopify store is not complicated at all.
 Yes, there are a few steps involved but luckily, it is all pretty much self-explanatory and very intuitive.